High-dynamic-range television: Technical details

 HDR is mainly achieved by the use of PQ or HLG transfer function.
 WCGs are also commonly used along HDR up to Rec.
 2020 color primaries.
 A bit depth of 10 or 12 bits is used to not see banding across the extended brightness range.
 In some cases, additional metadata are used to handle the variety in displays brightness, contrast and colors.
 HDR video is defined in Rec.
 2100.

 Color space

 ITU-R Rec.
 2100

 Rec.
 2100 is a technical recommendation by ITU-R for production and distribution of HDR content using 1080p or UHD resolution, 10-bit or 12-bit color, HLG or PQ transfer functions, full or limited range, the Rec.
 2020 wide color gamut and YCBCR or ICTCP as color space.

 Transfer function

-SDR uses a gamma curve transfer function that is based on CRT characteristics, and is used to represent luminance levels up to around 100 nits.
+SDR uses a gamma curve transfer function that is based on CRT characteristics and is used to represent luminance levels up to around 100 nits.
 HDR uses newly developed PQ or HLG transfer functions instead of the traditional gamma curve.
-If the gamma curve would have been extended to 10,000 nits, it would have required a bit-depth of 15 bits to avoid banding.
+If the gamma curve had been extended to 10,000 nits, it would have required a bit-depth of 15 bits to avoid banding.